-- 1. Apply to Mars Hill University through the admissions office. - 2.
+- 1. Apply to Mars Hill University through the Admissions Office. - 2.
 Students are admitted to the university and would apply to the School of Nursing at/near the end of the first semester (fall) of the second (sophomore) year of pre-nursing for early consideration or early spring semester of the sophomore year for later consideration.
-Eligible applicants would be invited to demonstrate oral and written skills through interview and essay writing on campus.
 Students who earn provisional acceptance into the nursing program would take 2 NUR foundational courses in the last semester (Spring) of the Sophomore year or in Summer following the Sophomore year.
 Successful candidates would enter the Judge-McRae School of Nursing and Health Sciences as a cohort in Fall Semester of the Junior year.
 There is one entry point each year Fall Semester. - 3.
 Continue to review admissions criteria to assure ongoing eligibility to enter with the cohort. - 4.
 Admissions Criteria must be accepted to the University and have a Student ID number to apply to the Judge-McRae School of Nursing and Health Sciences . - 5.
 Academics: 3.00 overall GPA (on a 4.00 scale) in post-secondary work and 3.00 overall GPA (on a 4.00 scale) in natural sciences courses (NS: Chemistry, Biology, Anatomy & Physiology, etc.) - 6.
-Interview and Essay at University upon provisional acceptance of having met Academics requirement successful communications skills must be demonstrated. - 7.
-Certified and Listed in NC as Nursing Assistant I (CNA I) prior to the first clinical course - 8.
-Clean Criminal Background Check for all states of residence for past 7 years - 9.
-Current Immunizations required by CDC, NC, and clinical agencies - 10.
-Current CPR card (American Heart Association) - 11.
+Certified and listed in N.C. as Nursing Assistant I (CNA I) prior to the first clinical course - 7.
+Clean criminal background check for all states of residence for past 7 years - 8.
+Current immunizations required by CDC, N.C., and clinical agencies - 9.
+Current CPR card (American Heart Association) - 10.
 Liability Insurance for MHU Nursing Students (through MHU prior to first clinical course)